4.1.8 Care percentage decisions

 If the Registrar is satisfied that special circumstances do exist and the application for review should be considered to have been made within time, then the Registrar will determine that the Secretary's review decision will have effect for child support purposes from the date of effect of the original care percentage decision (CSRC Act section 110Y(3)).

-A person dissatisfied with an objection care percentage decision may apply to the AAT for an AAT first review of the objection decision.
-The usual time restrictions on making an application to the AAT do not apply (CSRC Act section 90(1)).
+A person dissatisfied with an objection care percentage decision may apply to the ART for review of the objection decision.
+The usual time restrictions on making an application to the ART do not apply (CSRC Act section 90(1)).

-If an AAT first review of a care determination has already been decided under the FTB legislation, the AAT cannot vary the care determination if an AAT first review of the same care determination is sought under the child support legislation (CSRC Act section 95M).
+If an ART review of a care determination has already been decided under the family assistance law for the purposes of FTB, the ART cannot vary the care determination if an ART review of the same care determination is sought under the child support legislation (CSRC Act section 95M).

-If the person applied to the AAT more than 28 days after they received the objection decision (90 days for a person in a reciprocating jurisdiction) and the AAT decision varies or sets aside the objection decision, substituting a new decision, then the AAT decision will have effect from the date the application to the AAT was made (CSRC Act section 95N(1)).
+If the person applied to the ART more than 28 days after they received the objection decision (90 days for a person in a reciprocating jurisdiction) and the ART decision varies or sets aside the objection decision, substituting a new decision, then the ART decision will have effect from the date the application to the ART was made (CSRC Act section 95N(1)).

-The AAT can consider if special circumstances prevented the application being made within time.
-If it is satisfied that special circumstances do exist then the AAT may decide that the application to the AAT for a first review was lodged within time (section 95N(2)).
+The ART can consider if special circumstances prevented the application being made within time.
+If it is satisfied that special circumstances do exist then the ART may decide that the application to the ART for review was lodged within time (section 95N(2)).

-The AAT must provide written notice of a decision to make, or not make a determination, under CSRC Act section 95N(2) to the persons affected by the decision (CSRC Act section 95N(3)).
-A person dissatisfied with the AAT’s decision may apply for an AAT second review of that decision (CSRC Act section 96A(c)).
+The ART must provide written notice of a decision to make, or not make a determination, under CSRC Act section 95N(2) to the persons affected by the decision (CSRC Act section 95N(3)).
+A person dissatisfied with the ART’s decision in relation to special circumstances may apply to the ART for second review of that decision (ART Act sections 131C(e), 131D(3)(e), Part 5A).

-Date of effect for child support purposes of AAT first review under FTB legislation of care percentage decision
+Date of effect for child support purposes of ART review under family assistance legislation of care percentage decision

-The Secretary may make care percentage decisions under the FTB legislation which also apply for child support purposes (CSA Act section 54K).
-A care percentage decision may be reviewed under the FTB legislation by the Secretary.
-A person dissatisfied with that review decision may apply for an AAT first review under FTB legislation of the care percentage decision.
-If the AAT decision varies or substitutes a new care determination for FTB, the FTB care determination will also apply for child support purposes (CSA Act section 54L(2)).
+The Secretary may make care percentage decisions under the family assistance law for the purposes of FTB which also apply for child support purposes (CSA Act section 54K).
+A care percentage decision may be reviewed under the family assistance law by the Secretary.
+A person dissatisfied with that review decision may apply to the ART for review of the care percentage decision under the family assistance law.
+If the ART decision varies or substitutes a new care determination for the purposes of FTB, the FTB care determination will also apply for child support purposes (CSA Act section 54L(2)).

-If the application for AAT first review for FTB was made more than 28 days after the person received notification of the Secretary's review decision (90 days for a person in a reciprocating jurisdiction), the AAT first review decision will apply from the date of the application for the AAT first review (CSRC Act section 110Z(2)).
+If the application for ART review under the family assistance law was made more than 28 days after the person received notification of the Secretary's review decision (90 days for a person in a reciprocating jurisdiction), the ART review decision will apply from the date of the application for the ART first review (CSRC Act section 110Z(2)).

-When applying the AAT first review decision for child support purposes, the Registrar can consider if special circumstances exist so that the AAT first review decision should have effect from the date of the decision subject to review (CSRC Act section 110Z(3)).
+When applying the ART review decision for child support purposes, the Registrar can consider if special circumstances exist so that the ART review decision should have effect from the date of the decision subject to review (CSRC Act section 110Z(3)).
 In making this decision the Registrar will consider the same factors as when deciding if an objection decision should apply from the date of the original decision.
-In making this decision the Registrar will consider why the application for AAT first review was not made within the 28 or 90 day timeframes.
+In making this decision the Registrar will consider why the application for ART review was not made within the 28 or 90 day timeframes.

-If the Registrar is satisfied that special circumstances do exist and the application for AAT first review should be considered to have been made within time, the Registrar will determine that the AAT first review decision will have effect for child support purposes from the date of effect of the decision subject to review (CSRC Act section 110Z(3)).
+If the Registrar is satisfied that special circumstances do exist and the application for ART review should be considered to have been made within time, the Registrar will determine that the ART review decision will have effect for child support purposes from the date of effect of the decision subject to review (CSRC Act section 110Z(3)).

 The Registrar must provide written notice of a decision to make, or not make a determination under CSRC Act section 110Z(3) to the persons affected by the decision (CSRC Act section 110Z(4)).
-A person dissatisfied with the Registrar's decision, regarding the date of effect of the varied or substituted care percentage decision, may apply for an AAT first review of that decision (CSRC Act section 89, item 4).
+A person dissatisfied with the Registrar's decision, regarding the date of effect of the varied or substituted care percentage decision, may apply to the ART for review of that decision (CSRC Act section 89(1) item 4).

-A person dissatisfied with an AAT first review of a care percentage decision may apply for an AAT second review of the decision (CSRC Act section 96A(b)).
+A person dissatisfied with an ART review of a care percentage decision may apply for an ART second review of the decision (ART Act sections 131C(d), 131D(3), Part 5A)).

-If an AAT second review of a care determination has already been decided under the FTB legislation, the AAT cannot vary the care determination if an AAT second review of the same care determination is sought under the child support legislation (CSRC Act section 97E).
+If an ART second review of a care determination has already been decided under the family assistance legislation, the ART cannot vary the care determination if an ART second review of the same care determination is sought under the child support legislation (ART Act section 131Q(4)).

-More information on the AAT review process is available at the AAT website.
+More information is available at the ART website.